ZIL-111

 The ZIL-111 was a limousine produced by the Soviet car manufacturer ZiL from 1958 to 1967.
 It was the first post-war limousine designed in the Soviet Union.
-After tests with the shortlived prototype ZIL-Moscow in 1956, which gained a place in the Guinness Book of Records as the largest passenger car in the world, the ZIL-111 was introduced from ZIL in 1958.
+After tests with the short-lived prototype ZIL-Moscow in 1956, which gained a place in the Guinness Book of Records as the largest passenger car in the world, the ZIL-111 was introduced from ZIL in 1958.
 The body style was in the American tradition of the time and resembled the mid-1950s cars built by Packard, although, apart from being in tune with current trends, it was an original design and had nothing in common with them, except in general layout.
 The interiors were trimmed with top quality leather and broadcloth and decorated with thick pile carpet and polished wooden fittings.
 It featured a comprehensive ventilation and heating system and a 5-band radio, all of which could be controlled from the rear, electric windows, vacuum-operated screen wash, windshield and front door window defrosting.
 It was powered by a 6.0 L V8 engine producing 200 hp connected to an automatic transmission (similar to that of Chrysler's PowerFlite and influenced by it, but different in design) giving a top speed of 170 km/h, hydraulic drum brakes with a vacuum servo booster, coil and wishbone IFS.
 The car won a top prize at the Brussels Expo World Fair in 1958.